pytorch/serve/examples/pt2/torch_compile_hpu/README.md

 # TorchServe Inference with torch.compile with HPU backend of Resnet50 model

-This guide provides steps on how to optimize a ResNet50 model using `torch.compile` with [HPU backend](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Getting_Started_with_Inference.html), aiming to enhance inference performance when deployed through TorchServe. `torch.compile` allows for ahead-of-time compilation of PyTorch models.
+This guide provides steps on how to optimize a ResNet50 model using `torch.compile` with [HPU backend](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Getting_Started_with_Inference.html), aiming to enhance inference performance when deployed through TorchServe. `torch.compile` allows for JIT compilation of Python code into optimized kernels with a simple API.

 ### Prerequisites and installation
 First install `Intel® Gaudi® AI accelerator software for PyTorch` - Go to [Installation_Guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html) which covers installation procedures, including software verification and subsequent steps for software installation and management.